 The attorneys of the David Aylor Law Offices know how to get justice for injury victims.
 If you or a loved one have been the victim of a serious dog bite, call or visit us online to schedule a free consultation.
 Don’t trust the insurance company to do the right thing.
 Insurance companies have just one priority – not paying you for your injuries.

-With three offices throughout the Lowcountry, we make it easy for you to get the help you need.
+With several offices throughout South Carolina, we make it easy for you to get the help you need.
 But don’t wait too long.
 The law imposes strict limitations on how long you have to pursue your claim.